Mega Millions, Powerball jackpots continue to climb after no winners

 NEW YORK (WABC) -- The Mega Millions and Powerball jackpots are on the rise with no winners in recent weeks.

-The jackpot for Tuesday's Mega Millions drawing will be about $418 million with a cash option of about $263 million after no one took home Friday night's grand prize.
+The Mega Millions jackpot is up to $444 million after no one took home Tuesday night's $418 million grand prize.

 Mega Millions jackpots start out at $40 million and roll over if there is no jackpot winner.
 Tickets are sold in 44 states plus the District of Columbia and the U.S. Virgin Islands.